Pelvic Floor Injury During Childbirth: All About Levator Ani Avulsion

 Levator Ani Avulsion: Understand your pelvic anatomy to better understand your injury

 The pelvic floor is a group of muscles positioned like a hammock along our saddle region.

 The group of muscles attach from our pubic bone on the inside and then to our lateral pelvic walls with a bundle of collagen fibers called the levator arch, and attach to the ischial spines (the inside of the sit bones) and tailbone on the back side.
 During vaginal childbirth, the pubococcygeus muscle, a group of pelvic floor muscles, stretches 3.26 times more than its normal length to make room for the coming baby in the vaginal canal!
 As you can imagine, this may result in some perineal tearing and/or levator ani avulsion.

 Levator ani avulsion occurs when muscle fibers of the puborectalis (the innermost muscle of the pubococcygeus group) are detached from its insertion on the pubic bone.
 This is somewhat frequently occurring, and about 20% of women experience an avulsion during their first vaginal childbirth.
 Risk factors include instrumental-assisted delivery (forceps presenting a higher risk than vacuum), older age at vaginal birth, second stage lasting longer than 2 hours, baby weighing over 8 pounds and 13 ounces, and those who had a grade 4 perineal tear.

-What does this mean for folks that have this injury?
+What does this mean for women that have this injury?